 …before diving and displaying its tail.

-The whale came so close it was min-blowing.
+The whale came so close we could almost touch it.

 Eventually it was time to head back.
 The experience of being that close to such peaceful, magnificent creatures was deeply humbling and made us all incredibly curious about these gentle, intelligent mammals.